Role of Christianity in Western society: Antiquity

-David dictating the Psalms, book cover.
-Ivory, end of the 10th century–11th century.
+David dictating the Psalms, end of the 10th century–11th century.

 Christianity began as a Jewish sect in the 1st century AD, and from the teachings of Jesus of Nazareth and his early followers.
 Jesus learned the texts of the Hebrew Bible and became an influential wandering preacher.
 Accounts of his life and teachings appear in the New Testament of the Bible, one of the bedrock texts of Western Civilization.
 His orations, including the Sermon on the Mount, The Good Samaritan and his declaration against hypocrisy "Let he who is without sin cast the first stone" have been deeply influential in Western literature.
 Many translations of the Bible exist, including the King James Bible, which is one of the most admired texts in English literature.
 The poetic Psalms and other passages of the Hebrew Bible have also been deeply influential in Western Literature and thought.
 Accounts of the actions of Jesus' early followers are contained within the Acts of the Apostles and Epistles written between the early Christian communities – in particular the Pauline epistles which are among the earliest extant Christian documents and foundational texts of Christian theology.

 After the death of Jesus, the new sect grew to be the dominant religion of the Roman Empire and the long tradition of Christian scholarship began.
 When the Western Roman Empire was starting to disintegrate, St Augustine was Bishop of Hippo Regius.
 He was a Latin-speaking philosopher and theologian who lived in the Roman Africa Province.
 His writings were very influential in the development of Western Christianity and he developed the concept of the Church as a spiritual City of God (in a book of the same name), distinct from the material Earthly City.
 His book Confessions, which outlines his sinful youth and conversion to Christianity, is widely considered to be the first autobiography of ever written in the canon of Western Literature.
 Augustine profoundly influenced the coming medieval worldview.